Speaking the Truth in Love

 Can We Judge?

-Lately a topic that has been prominent in the news is the Kobe Bryant trial.
-The trial concerns whether or not he sexually assaulted a woman in Colorado.
-What does not seem to be the focus of attention is that Kobe admits to committing adultery with this woman.
-Most people are saying "He only committed adultery".
-It seems that the world has now accepted adultery.
-However God does not.
-There is a deeper problem in our world however.
-The idea that it does not really matter what sins someone commits or what evil deeds he does because people say that we are not to judge anyone.
-It seems now people think that we are at a point in our society that we now cannot judge whether adultery is sin or not?
-I have heard people say we cannot judge whether Kobe was wrong or not because the Bible says "Judge not".
+We have a growing problem in our society, in our country, and in the world.
+This problem has to do with the idea that it does not really matter what sins someone commits or what evil deeds he does because people say that we are not to judge anyone.
+It seems people think we are at a point in our society that we now cannot judge whether sins is sin or not?
+I have heard people say we cannot judge whether one is right or wrong because the Bible says "Judge not".
 Is that what the Bible says?
 We are going to look into God's Word tonight and examine the question, "Can We Judge?"

 A. Judge not, that you be not judged.